Feed a Brain Media

 Feed a Brain Social Media: @feedabrain

-The Adventures in Brain Injury Podcast (Hosted by Cavin Balaster)
+The Adventures in Brain Injury Podcast

-Presentation Titles and Descriptions and Speaker Bio
+Presentation Titles, Descriptions & Speaker Bio

 Speaker Bio

 Since his severe traumatic brain injury in 2011, Cavin has been studying neuro-rehabilitation like his life depended on it… because it did.
 After waking from his second coma over several weeks, Cavin found himself unable to eat, walk, or talk for months.
-Some of the doctors began to tell his family to “get used to their ‘new normal.”
+Some of the doctors began to tell his family to “get used to their ‘new normal.’”
 He has never been interested in that disempowering narrative.

 In learning and implementing principles of neurology, physiology, nutrition, and medical law, he has had a very successful recovery.
 He has since created a podcast, two websites, and published his first book, How To Feed a Brain: Nutrition for Optimal Brain Function and Repair.